hamadmarri/cacule-cpu-scheduler/README.md

 ```

 ## Complexity
+* The complexity of Enqueue a task is O(n).
-The complexity of Enqueue and Dequeue a task is O(1).
+* The complexity of Dequeue a task is O(1).

-The complexity of pick the next task is in O(n), where n is the number of tasks
+* The complexity of pick the next task is in O(1).

-in a runqueue (each CPU has its own runqueue).
+n is the number of tasks in a runqueue (each CPU has its own runqueue).

 Note: O(n) sounds scary, but usually for a machine with 4 CPUS where it is used
 for desktop or mobile jobs, the maximum number of runnable tasks might not